 While setting up a media tour of Los Angeles, I called Stone’s office to work out scheduling.
 When I told his assistant that I wanted Stone to appear on the Michael Jackson show on KABC radio, she asked if this was Michael Jackson, the singer.
 At first I thought she was joking, as it had been only a couple of years since “Thriller” was released and Jackson was the most famous entertainer in the world.

-When I told her no, she said “you know he calls over here to talk with Mr. Stone – he’s a big fan of Mr. Stone.”
+When I told her no, she said, “you know he calls over here to talk with Mr. Stone – he’s a big fan of Mr. Stone.”

 I must admit that in retrospect, I was setting my sights to low, when I asked to her see if we could get a photo op with Jackson and Stone while we were in Los Angeles.
-She told me that she would check.
+She told me she would check.

-A few days later she called back and said that Jackson would love to get together, but over dinner.
+A few days later, she called back and said that Jackson would love to get together, but over dinner.
 When I asked at what restaurant, she said it would be at Jackson’s home in Encino.

-Stone and I traveled separately to LA and I arrived first at Jackson’s home at 6 pm.
-Jackson was not there yet, and I was told by his assistant, that he was at the studio working on the Thriller album sequel, “Bad.”
+Stone and I traveled separately to LA, and I arrived first at Jackson’s home at 6 pm.
+Jackson was not there yet, and I was told by his assistant that he was at the studio working on the Thriller album sequel, “Bad.”

 At no time in the run up to the dinner – or while at the house – did Stone know who Jackson was.
 His intent was merely to talk to someone who had read his books and wanted to discuss positive thinking.
-The only time I think Clement Stone had any idea as to how big Michael Jackson was, was when he saw the picture in the waiting lobby of Michael Jackson with President Reagan.
+After about 30 minutes, Michael Jackson finally arrived.

-After dinner Michael took us on a tour of his backyard and then took us to a room above the garage behind the home, which was his dance studio.
+After dinner, Michael took us on a tour of his backyard and then took us to a room above the garage behind the home, which was his dance studio.
 This is where he worked out all his dance routines – not sure this is where the moonwalk was perfected!

 He had a polaroid camera and would take pictures of himself and his guests and post it on a bulletin board in the dance room.
-As we were guests, he had his assistant take one of us together and I assume it was up there for a number years.
+As we were guests, he had his assistant take one of us together and I assume it was up there for a number of years.
 If you look closely at the picture below, you can see Barbra Streisand, John Travolta, Fred Astaire and other celebrities who visited Jackson’s dance studio.